 Google is evolving to reward quality content.

 One of Google’s top priorities when updating its algorithm is to improve the user experience.
 Google wants users’ queries to be understood, and wants to quickly serve up high-quality content that addresses their needs.
 The BERT rollout of 2019 implemented neural-network based processing to help the algorithm learn to think like a human.
 A neural network is a series of algorithms (modeled on the human brain) that train the computer to recognize connections and patterns in data, as well as factor-in context, to decipher meaning and intent.
 Google then launched the MUM update in June 2021 — built on a similar architecture as BERT, but 1,000x more powerful.
+And last month, Google rolled out its first core update of the year with the stated goal of improving how our systems assess content overall.”
 So writing for your audience is exactly what you should be doing to rank higher, because Google is doing its best to think like your audience.